 One of the main differences between a first-party and third-party insurance claim is the fiducial duty owed to the policyholder.
 With a first-party claim, your insurance company owes you a duty to act in good faith.
 As an insured policyholder, you have a contract with the insurance company that creates a fiduciary relationship under the Texas Insurance Code.
 You do not, however, have this fiduciary relationship with someone else’s insurance company.
 Instead, the insurance company will owe a duty of care to its insured.

 If your insurance company breaches its fiduciary duties to you, you may be able to file a lawsuit against the provider for a violation of the Insurance Code.
 A bad-faith insurance lawsuit alleges that the insurance company did not handle your claim according to the rules of your contract.
 A successful bad-faith insurance claim for a violation could result in financial compensation for your losses.
 You could recover treble damages – three times the amount your insurance company originally would have paid – if you can prove an intentional code violation.

 Whether you need to file a first-party or third-party insurance claim in Texas, hire an attorney for assistance going up against the insurance company.
 Insurers often put their bottom lines over their clients.
 An insurance provider may intentionally make it difficult for you to recover fair financial compensation for your past and future losses.
-Having an attorney negotiate your first-party or third-party insurance claim for you can improve your chances of a positive outcome.
+Having an experienced Dallas personal injury attorney negotiate your first-party or third-party insurance claim for you can improve your chances of a positive outcome.